|SIYE Time:16:28 on 21st September 2018|

 ‘My husband,’ I explained.
 ‘It’s our son’s first full day so he decided to take time off work.’

-‘So did Harry, but something came up,’ Ginny told me.
+‘That was Harry’s plan, but something came up,’ Ginny told me.
 She was looking rather bewildered and I suddenly felt sorry for her.

 ‘Come with me, Ginny, I’ll introduce you to some of the other mums.
 This …’ I lifted Annie out of the car, ‘…is my daughter, Annie.’